MobileUpLLC/RxPagingLoading/README.md

 Note, the `State` also stores the last loaded page.
 It is needed to download the following page, as well as to determine the end of the list.

-`Page` is an interface, it is made for flexibility.
+`Page` is an interface which is made for flexibility.
 Your data source can map a page data to the own class.
-For example, you can wish to store an identifier of the last entity, or a link to the next page, or any data depending of your back-end requirements.
+For example, you can wish to store an identifier of the last entity, or a link to the next page, or any data depending on your back-end requirements.
 The last page will be passed to a lambda `pageSource`, which should be passed to the constructor of the `PagingImpl`:

 ```Kotlin